auth0/docs/articles/cms/wordpress/troubleshoot.md

 # WordPress Troubleshooting

-Below, we've collected some of the common troubleshooting questions we encounter.
-If the questions below do not solve your issue ...
+In this page, we have collected some of the common troubleshooting questions we encounter.
+If the questions below do not solve your issue, then consider the following alternatives:

 * If you're setting up the plugin for the first time or having issues with users logging in, please review the [configuration](/cms/wordpress/configuration) page in this section.
 * If you found a bug in the plugin code [submit an issue](https://github.com/auth0/wp-auth0/issues) or [create a pull request](https://github.com/auth0/wp-auth0/pulls) on GitHub.
 * If you have questions about how to use Auth0 or the plugin, please [post on our community site](https://community.auth0.com/) or create a [support forum request here](https://wordpress.org/support/plugin/auth0).
 * You can also see additional documentation and answers on our [support site](https://support.auth0.com/).
 Customers on a paid Auth0 plan can [submit a trouble ticket](https://support.auth0.com/tickets) for a fast response.

-### I'm seeing the error message "Invalid state" that prevents me from logging in.
+### I'm seeing the error message "Invalid state" that prevents me from logging in

 State validation is a security feature added in [version 3.6.0](https://github.com/auth0/wp-auth0/releases/tag/3.6.0).
 This error message is usually caused by a cached callback URL (see your Application settings for the callback URLs that should not be cached).
 If this is not the issue or you need more information, please see our detailed [troubleshooting guide on GitHub](https://github.com/joshcanhelp/troubleshooting-invalid-state-wp/blob/master/README.md).

-### I'm seeing the error message "Invalid ID token" or "Expired ID token" that prevents me from logging in.
+### I'm seeing the error message "Invalid ID token" or "Expired ID token" that prevents me from logging in

 This is typically caused by a server set to an incorrect time.
 If the error message includes "used too early," then your server time is set in the future.
 If it says that the token is expired, then the server time is set too far in the past.
 Check what `echo current_time( 'c' )` outputs on your server for a clue as to what time is being used.

-### I'm seeing the error message "This account does not have an email associated..." that prevents me from logging in.
+### I'm seeing the error message "This account does not have an email associated..." that prevents me from logging in

 If you get this error, make sure you are requesting an email from each provider in the Auth0 Dashboard under Connections -> Social (expand each provider).
 Take into account that not all providers return email addresses for users (e.g. Twitter).
 If this happens, you can always add an Email address to any logged in user through the Auth0 Dashboard (or API).
 See Users -> Edit.

-### I'm seeing the error message "Failed cross origin authentication" or "No verifier returned from client" in my browser's console logs when trying to log in.
+### I'm seeing the error message "Failed cross origin authentication" or "No verifier returned from client" in my browser's console logs when trying to log in

 Check your "Allowed Callback URLs" and "Allowed Origins (CORS)" fields in the [Application](${manage_url}/#/applications) settings for your WordPress site to make sure those are correct.
 If you're using a Chromium-based browser, review our [docs page on cross-origin authentication](/cross-origin-authentication#limitations-of-cross-origin-authentication) to make sure you don't have third-party cookies turned off.